Syllabus#

 Non-objectives of this class:

 This class is not about learning data analysis, plotting or numerics.
-Nor is it about learning the details of the python packages you will use for the rest of your studies such as matplotlib, pandas, xarray, etc, although we will be using some of these packages.
+Nor is it about learning the details of the Python packages you will use for the rest of your studies such as matplotlib, pandas, xarray, etc, although we will be using some of these packages.

 The objective here is to provide you with a solid foundational knowledge about core programming concepts, in order to to make you an independent learner, able to expand and deepen your programming skills by yourself.